AmosDinh/markdown2png/README.md

 A macOS utility to convert Markdown with LaTeX math into a high-resolution PNG and copy it directly to the clipboard.
 Perfect for quickly sharing beautifully typeset notes and equations from AI chats, text editors, or research notes.

+** Under development.
+Feel free to share any issues or help to develop!**

 ![UI Screenshot](ui.png)

 ![Example](examples.png)